-We notice that in Table I there is a significant difference between the results based on most of our measures: the NF, NG, NM, STDF, STDG, STDM, and TD.
-This difference between these measures is due to the change in the FOV (i.e. between 10°, 20°, 30°, 50°, 80°, and 110°), where we observe that the FOV affects user behavior during navigation within a 3D VE.
+The FOV size had a significant effect on user behavior during our experiment.
+We notice that in Table I there is a significant difference between the results based on most of our measures: the Number of Fixations (NF), the Number of Gazes (NG), the Number of Movements (NM), the Sum Total Duration of all Fixations (STDF), the Sum Total Duration of all Gazes (STDG), the Sum Total Duration of all Movements (STDM), and the Total Duration of each task (TD).
+This difference between these measures is due to the change in the FOV (i.e., between 10°, 20°, 30°, 50°, 80°, and 110°), where we observe that the FOV affects user behavior during navigation within a 3D VE.

 We note that these measures decrease as the FOV increases, e.g., the NF mean value for all the subjects had a natural logarithm of 2.15 when we used a FOV of 10°, and this NF decreased to 1.57 when we used a FOV of 110°.
 Additionally, the NG mean value for all subjects had a natural logarithm of 1.93 when we used a FOV of 10°, and this NG decreased to 1.40 when we used a FOV of 110°.
 We observe also that the NM mean value for all our subjects had a natural logarithm of 2.35 when we used a FOV of 10°, and this NM decreased to 1.79 when we used a FOV of 110°.
 We found also that the STDF decreased as the FOV increased, where the STDF mean value for all the subjects had a natural logarithm of 4.37, and this STDF decreased to 3.78 when we used a FOV of 110°.
 The STDG mean value for all the subjects had a natural logarithm of 4.83, and this STDG decreased to 4.30 when we used a FOV of 110°.
 The STDM mean value for all subjects had a natural logarithm of 4.79, and this STDM decreased to 4.26 when we used a FOV of 110°.
 Finally, the TD mean value for all subjects had a natural logarithm of 5.20, and this TD decreased to 4.69 when we used a FOV of 110°.
 The decrease is important for determining the FOV within which one can navigate effectively within a 3D VE.